Vaccinations against COVID-19 are a necessary tool to help end the pandemic.

 Getting Vaccinated With OSF

-OSF is vaccinating patients age 12 and older against COVID-19.
+OSF is vaccinating eligible patients against COVID-19.
 Talk to your provider about getting a vaccine or schedule using OSF MyChart.
 Schedule appointment

 Supplemental Doses for Immunocompromised